 Alternatively, Simple IRA rules allow employers to make non-elective contributions.
 These are set at two percent of your eligible employee’s total salary.
 With this option, you are required to make the two percent contribution whether or not your employee participates in salary deductions.
-The upper salary limit to consider is set at two hundred fifty-five thousand dollars in 2012 and two hundred and fifty-five thousand dollars in 2013.
+The upper salary limit to consider is set at two hundred and sixty five thousand dollars in 2016.

 Simple IRA Deadlines.
 Employers must deposit non-elective and matching contribution by the same deadline of their federal tax return.
 Contributions from salary reductions must be deposited within the Simple IRA at least 30 days after the employee would have normally received a paycheck.